 - 1. Go to Administration > Configuration > Manage users, and then click Create new user. - 2.
 In the First name field, enter the user's given name. - 3.
 In the Last name field, enter the user's surname. - 4.
 In the Email address field, enter the user's email address. - 5.
-For Authentication, select Active Directory or Local. - 6.
-In the Active Directory principal, enter the name of the Active Directory principal. - 7.
+For Authentication, select Local. - 6.
+For Password, there are no configurable options as the email message to the user will guide her through creating a password. - 7.
 To receive Notification of reports by email, select either Yes or No. - 8.
-Select Administrator and select the Role. - 9.
+Within Role, select Administrator. - 9.
 Select the View data objects in the viewer check box if you want to see data objects in the viewer. - 10.
 Click OK to create the user.